allenai/lighthouse/README.md

 ## Requirements
 - Docker 24.0+
-- 500GB storage space (recommended*)
 - 4GB RAM
+Optional
 - gcloud CLI (for downloading dataset)

-Code is built on Python 3.12

-*While you can retrieve the required files on demand, doing so will result in slower query times.
+- 500GB storage (recommended)
 For streaming/real-time use cases, it is recommended to download the entire dataset to disk.

 ## Quick Start
 (without downloading full dataset)